-Areas to include in your procedures Things to consider and outline in each area (this will be specific to the context of your service) Strategies for monitoring and implementing procedures Related policy and/ or procedures If the sleeping arrangements require infants or toddlers to sleep upstairs, can they be safely evacuated in the case of an emergency?
+Areas to include in your procedures Things to consider and outline in each area (this will be specific to the context of your service) Strategies for monitoring and implementing procedures Related policy and/ or procedures What to include in an assessment, cont.
+How are the overall sleep/rest environment and sleep equipment fit for purpose?
+Does the layout, number of children attending and needs for sleep and rest, toileting and nappy changing ensure adequate supervision?
+(Refer to recognised authorities such as Red Nose Australia and the Australian Competition and Consumer Commission (ACCC) for recommendations and best practice guidance.)
+Please note that bassinets must not be on the FDC service premises at any time that children are being educated and cared for by the service.
+Is the cot, mattress and bedding equipment fit for purpose, clean and kept in accordance with best practice guidance from recognised authorities such as Red Nose Australia and the Australian Competition and Consumer Commission (ACCC)?
+Are sleep surfaces free from loose items such as toys, pillows and other hazards?
+If the sleeping arrangements require infants or toddlers to sleep upstairs, can they be safely evacuated in the case of an emergency?
 If not, look at appropriate alternate sleeping arrangements (e.g. in a downstairs bedroom or study - a laundry would not be seen as appropriate).
 If there are no alternate arrangements available, consider whether the residence or venue is suitable for use for FDC.
-For any glazed area that is accessible to children and situated at or below the height specified by Australian Standard 1288-2006, the following is required: safety glazing if required by the Building Code of Australia, or treatment with a product that prevents glass from shattering if broken (such as safety film), or guarding with barriers that prevent a child from hitting or falling against the glass.
-For FDC venues only, the premises must have at least 3.25 square metres of unencumbered indoor space.
-See regulation 107 for calculating this space.
-For FDC venues only, the premises must have at least 7 square metres of unencumbered outdoor space.
-See regulation 108 for calculating this space.
+For any glazed area that is accessible to children and situated at or below the height specified by Australian Standard 1288-2006, the following is required: " safety glazing if required by the Building Code of Australia, or " treatment with a product that prevents glass from shattering if broken (such as safety film), or " guarding with barriers that prevent a child from hitting or falling against the glass.

+Areas to include in your procedures Things to consider and outline in each area (this will be specific to the context of your service) Strategies for monitoring and implementing procedures Related policy and/ or procedures What to include Multi-storey buildings in an assessment, cont.
+For a residence or venue in a multi-storey building shared with other occupants: • Is the service located on a storey that provides direct egress to an assembly area to allow the safe evacuation of all children, including non-ambulatory children?
+If the service is not located on a floor with direct egress, how will children be safely evacuated from the building in an emergency? • How do the emergency and evacuation procedures reflect arrangements made with other tenants to ensure the safe evacuation of children in an emergency.
 Nappy change arrangements Are they suitable for children who wear nappies?
-Consider: the suitability and location of facilities for disposing of nappies and change equipment the storage of nappies, wipes, disposable gloves, nappy change paper, detergent, paper towels, etc. that other children can be adequately supervised when conducting a nappy change.
-Water safety Are there any water hazards, water features or a swimming pool at the FDC residence or approved FDC venue or nearby?
-Does the swimming pool meet your jurisdiction-specific requirements (e.g. you may require a swimming pool compliance certificate)?
+Consider: • the suitability and location of facilities for disposing of nappies and change equipment the storage of nappies, wipes, disposable gloves, nappy change paper, detergent, paper towels, etc. that other children can be adequately supervised when conducting a nappy change.
+Water safety • Are there any water hazards, water features or a swimming pool at the FDC residence or approved FDC venue or nearby? • Does the swimming pool meet your jurisdiction- specific requirements, including for fencing (e.g. you may require a swimming pool compliance certificate)?
 Animals Can animals be kept separate from children to protect their health and safety?